rorycl/nhsht/README.md

 # nhsht

-Generate a random salt and hash table for NHS numbers in England.
+Generate a random salt and hash table for NHS numbers in England and save the output to a parquet file.

-version 0.0.2 : 29 September 2025 : configurable goroutines
+version 0.0.3 : 29 September 2025 : buffer writes

 ## About